CurveDocs/curve-docs/docs/curve-xdao/RootGaugeFactory.md

 <script src="/assets/javascripts/contracts/rootgaugefactory.js"></script>
 <script src="https://cdn.jsdelivr.net/npm/web3@1.5.2/dist/web3.min.js"></script>

+The `RootGaugeFactory` contract is used to deploy liquidity gauges on the Ethereum mainnet.
+These gauges can then be voted on to be added to the `GaugeController`.
+If successful, the gauges will be able to receive CRV emissions, which then can be bridged via a `Bridger` contract to the child chains `ChildGauge`.

 ???+ vyper "`RootGaugeFactory.vy`"
     The source code for the `RootGaugeFactory.vy` contract can be found on [:material-github: GitHub](https://github.com/curvefi/curve-xchain-factory/blob/master/contracts/RootGaugeFactory.vy).
 The contract is written using [Vyper](https://github.com/vyperlang/vyper) version `0.3.10`